Lesson video

 Give yourself enough time.

-How did that go?
-Shall we take a look at an example.
+Shall we take a look at an example?

-They learned that the Vikings enjoyed board games like tafl and that they used ice skates for transportation and leisure.
+They learned that the Vikings enjoyed board games like tafl, and that they used ice skates for transportation and leisure.

 Well done if you are able to write something similar and well done for completing that learning task.

-We've certainly learned a lot during the Coppergate excavation, archaeologists found a metal padlock and key, which suggests that the owner was rich and controlled access to the home and valuables that were locked away.
+During the Coppergate excavation, archeologists found a metal padlock and key, which suggests that the owner was rich and controlled access to the home and valuables that were locked away.

 They also found 42 pairs of ice skates made from the leg bones of horse or cattle.